Dance of Zalongo: History

+The incident soon became known across Europe.
+The story reached the English-speaking world in the 1820s.
+During the Greek War of Independence, the story was used throughout England and the United States to gain sympathy for the war.
+Articles repeated a story about 100 women from Souli who took their lives along with their children while singing and dancing to avoid capture.
+European painters used the theme in their works.
+At the Paris Salon of 1827, the French artist Ary Scheffer exhibited two Romantic paintings, one of which was entitled Les Femmes souliotes ("The Souliot Women").
+French female painter Constance Blanchard painted Greek Women of Souli Running to Their Death in 1838, it was also exhibited at the Paris Salon that same year.
+Today, the Zalongo Monument on Mount Zalongo in Kassope commemorates their sacrifice.

 Theatricals and Songs

 There is a popular Greek dance-song about the event, which is known and danced throughout Greece today.
 It was part of popular drama, written by Sp.
 Peresiades, published in 1903 and staged first in 1904.
 The Greek folk song "Dance of Zalongo" has the following lyrics:

 Peresiadis describes this part of his drama as a "chorus of women", which can be translated as "dance", but in that context it possibly means a "group of women", as that in ancient Greek drama.

 An Albanian dance-song called Vallja e Zallongut ("Dance of Zalongo") was developed with lyrics that refer to the same aforementioned mass suicide, published in 1961 by Sako Zihnni: